Crème Brûlée

-Between the creamy vanilla custard and the crisp sugar topping, this French dessert is the perfect combination of textures.
-Despite being topped with sugar, crème brûlée isn’t too sweet due to the complex flavors brought about with the caramelization.
+Between the creamy vanilla custard and the crisp sugar topping, the French dessert classic Crème Brûlée is the perfect combination of textures.
+Despite being topped with sugar, crème brûlée isn’t too sweet due to the complex flavors brought about by caramelization.
 Though many restaurants use a blowtorch to caramelize the sugar, it can be done easily at home using your oven’s broiler.

 This French crème brûlée recipe serves 6 people.